-The Tribe shall promulgate, and shall maintain in continuous force, the Feather Falls Casino Patron Dispute Resolution Ordinance, as set forth in Appendix F of this Compact, beginning at page F-2.
-Any subsequent revisions to this ordinance shall provide substantially equivalent procedures for the fair and timely resolution of patron disputes and the Gaming Operation shall provide the State Gaming Agency with a copy of any such revised ordinance within thirty (30) days of its adoption by the Tribe.
-The Tribe hereby waives its tribal sovereign immunity with respect to any patron dispute administered in conformity with this patron dispute ordinance.
+The Tribe shall promulgate, and shall maintain in continuous force, the Santa Rosa Rancheria Tachi Yokut Patron Gaming Dispute Resolution Code, as set forth in Appendix F to this Compact.
+Any subsequent revisions to this code shall provide substantially equivalent procedures for the fair and timely resolution of patron disputes and the Gaming Operation shall provide the State Gaming Agency with a copy of any such revised code within thirty (30) days of its adoption.
+The Tribe hereby agrees to waive its tribal sovereign immunity with respect to any patron dispute administered in conformity with this patron dispute code.